-The final, optional, parameter to numFormat is a boolean to indicate if the incoming data should be interpreted using the locale.
-This value defaults to 'true', so in all the above examples the data was decoded AND the number was displayed using the locale specified.
+The fourth, optional, parameter to numFormat is a boolean to indicate if the incoming data should be interpreted using the locale.
+This value defaults to 'true', so in all the above examples the data was displayed using the locale specified AND was decoded the locale.